arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

 To simplify query syntax ArangoSearch provides a concept of [named analyzers](IResearch/Analyzers.md) which are merely aliases for type+configuration of IResearch analyzers.
-Management of named analyzers is exposed via both REST, GUI and JavaScript APIs, e.g.
+Management of named analyzers is exposed via the RESTful API, GUI and JavaScript APIs, e.g.

 ### View definition/modification